-Prerequisite: Grade of "C" or better in ENG 101 and ENG 102.
+Writing Intensive.
 A survey of 20th and 21st century writers of the United States South and Southern literature with emphasis on such writers as Faulkner, O'Connor, and Welty.

-3 credits Advanced Grammar and Syntax
+Advanced Grammar and Syntax

-Prerequisite: Grade of "C" or better in ENG 101 and ENG 102.
+Writing Intensive.
 This course provides an in-depth study of all aspects of traditional English grammar with the ultimate aim of developing a deeper understanding of English sentence structure.
 The course also offers a detailed examination of generative transformational grammar and phrase structure grammar, two of the most important modern approaches to grammatical analysis.
 The course provides a brief introduction to other grammar systems as well.